Braze vs Salesforce Marketing Cloud: Key Differences in 2026

 What Users Say

 Marketers consistently praise Braze's speed and ease of use.
 The Canvas flow builder, Liquid personalization, and real-time triggering are standout features.
-Complaints: pricing scales aggressively with MAUs, reporting could be deeper, and the Salesforce CRM integration isn't as seamless as native SFMC.
+Complaints: pricing scales aggressively with MAUs, reporting could be deeper, and the Salesforce CRM integration isn't as smooth as native SFMC.

 Pros